 Julie Feickert is the proud founder of Cultures for Health (http://www.culturesforhealth.com), a do-it-yourself healthy food & product company/website out of North Carolina, USA.

 Shortly after becoming a first-time mom, Julie was introduced to the idea of eating real foods including cultured and fermented foods such as yogurt, kombucha, and sauerkraut during a workshop on sustainable living.
-She spent the next month frantically cleaning out her pantry and completely switching her diet while also practicing yoga from DVD’s she bought on Amazon.
+She spent the next month frantically cleaning out her pantry and completely switching her mechanical bull for sale diet while also practicing yoga from DVD’s she bought on Amazon.
 Suddenly Julie started to feel so much better about the future she could offer her son by establishing a healthy relationship and a connection with what they ate along with a healthy active lifestyle.

 It was from there that Julie started her company at home from scratch and started offering cultured foods and products to people all over the world online.
 Today, her website has turned into one of the largest and most successful global sites.

 Asana Journal caught up with Julie exclusively to find out more about her company, love of yoga, and to just get really inspired by this top entrepreneurial mother who is making the world a healthier place to live!

 How were you first introduced to healthy eating and creating your own food kits?

 I started thinking about food more seriously when my husband and I had children.
 I took a healthy eating workshop and over time made a healthy-eating 180.
 Eventually, I saw a gap in the market for quality, easy-to-use starter cultures for foods we loved, and started selling them online as a very small side project.
 I had no idea it would take off!

 How do your products help people to feel better and live a healthier lifestyle?